jnields/febs/README.md

 # FEBS

-## Current Status
-- This is a work in progress and things will likely change for the initial 2.0 release

 ## Description

-`FEBS` is an extensible front-end build system with a simple, command-line interface that:
-- builds all of your front-end production and development assets.
+`FEBS` is an extensible front-end build system with a simple, command-line interface that builds all of your front-end production and development assets.
-- allows extension via webpack overrides of our defaults.
-- runs JavaScript unit tests.
-- runs JavaScript code coverage.
-- performs quality checks using Airbnb's style guide and ESLint rules.
-- provides you with a live-reload development server.

 ## Features
 - Command-line interface (see [Usage](#usage))